mikeric/rivets/README.md

 #### Requirements
  * Ruby
  * Bundler
+or
+ * NPM
+ * Coffeescript compiler

 #### Steps
   1. Run `bundle` to install all the required gems.
   2. Run `rake build` or simply `rake`.

+or if NPM is more your thing:
+  1. Run `npm install`.
+  2. Run `npm run build`.

+However this won't minify the javascript.

 ## Testing

 You can run the tests by opening the `test.html` file.
-While developing there is a guard file you can use to compile your changes, simply run `guard` start it and Rivets will be recompiled when saving.
+While developing there is a guardfile you can use to compile your changes, simply run `guard` start it and Rivets will be recompiled when saving.

+The guardfile requires the ruby setup.